The "Tests" and "Send" steps are the last steps in your email campaign creation process after editing your message.

 You can click the edit button to change the hosting of your images directly from this screen.
 You will then be redirected to the image hosting management screen.

-Tells you what the cost of your shipment will be in terms of credits.
+Tells you what the cost of your sending will be in terms of credits.
 To learn more about the consumption of email credits, click here.

-This is the total cost of your shipment in terms of email credits.
+This is the total cost of your sending in terms of email credits.
 It is calculated by multiplying your cost of sending by email by the number of recipients.

 If you added one or more attachments to your message, you will find their size here.